xmjiao/ams526-desktop/README.md

 ### Installing Python
 If you use Linux or Mac, Python 3.x is most likely already installed on your computer, so you can skip this step.

 If you use Windows, you need to install Python if you have not yet done so.
-The easiest way is to install `Miniconda`, which you can download at https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe.
-During installation, make sure you check the option to make Miniconda the system's default Python.
+The easiest way is to install Python 3.10 by following [this link]( https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=us).

 ### Installing Docker
 Download Docker Desktop for free at https://docs.docker.com/get-docker/ and then run the installer.
 Note that you need administrator's privilege to install Docker.
 After installation, make sure you launch Docker before proceeding to the next step.